FreeRTOS/FreeRTOS-Kernel/MISRA.md

 grep 'MISRA Ref 8.4.1' . -rI
 ```

-#### Dir 2.2

-MISRA C:2012 Dir 2.2: There shall be no dead code.

-_Ref 2.2_
- - `vPortEndScheduler` is erroneously determined to be dead code due to
-    simplified verification port.

 #### Dir 4.7

 MISRA C:2012 Dir 4.7: If a function returns error information, then that error